HPCE/hpce-2014-cw4/readme.md

 can bring the SDK over with whatever package managed OSX has, as Apple are very integrated into the whole OpenCL thing.

+Apparently, adding the option:

+    -framework OpenCL

+to your compilation may help when trying to sort out header and linker directories.

+### AWS

+I've created an image for AWS which has OpenCL set up, both for software and the GPU.
+The title of the image is `HPCE-2014-GPU-Image`, which can be selected when you launch an AWS instance.
+The steps for reproducing are [available](aws_setup.md), but it isn't much fun recreating it.

 The Heat World code
 ===================